horizoncd/horizoncd.github.io/docs/user-guide/administrator/kubernetes.md

 #### Tags

-Tag is a kind of powerful and fexible tool to organize the association of different entities.
+Tag is a kind of powerful and flexible tool to organize the association of different entities.
 In Horizon, we design the tag system to associate kubernetes and groups.

 For what use?
 Well, the background is: The user wants Horizon to host his k8s, but doesn't want others to be able to use it.
 Given the powerful tag system, we can easily achieve the goal.

 Let's see some examples.
-Assuming there is a kubernetes named k0 and a group named g0, the way to make them binded is totally easy-to-use and easy-understanding.
+Assuming there is a kubernetes named k0 and a group named g0, the way to make them bound is totally easy-to-use and easy-understanding.

 1. Click **Add tags** in the detail page of k0.
 2. Input Key & Value as you like, **cloudnative/kubernetes: horizon** for example.
 3. Go to g0 -> Settings -> Advance -> Link kubernetes.
-4. Do the same thing like step2.
-But attention that the form of the Value field here is array, so that a group can link to mutiple kubernetes the same time.
+4. Do the same thing as step2.
+But attention that the form of the Value field here is array, so that a group can link to multiple kubernetes the same time.

-In a word, tag system may not be the quickest way to bind entities, but it has to be the most fexible way to do it especially when it comes to many-to-many associations.
+In a word, tag system may not be the quickest way to bind entities, but it has to be the most flexible way to do it especially when it comes to many-to-many associations.